Pay & Entitlements

 Tax treatment

-CONUS COLA is taxable — it is included on the W-2 and is subject to federal income-tax withholding, FICA, and state income tax where applicable.
+CONUS COLA is taxable — it is included on the W-2 and is subject to federal income-tax withholding and, where applicable, state income-tax withholding (DoD FMR Vol. 7A, Table 44-4, Note 12: allowances created after September 9, 1986 are taxable unless specified otherwise).
+It is not subject to FICA (Social Security/Medicare) withholding — FMR Vol. 7A, Chapter 45, paragraph 2.2 limits military FICA wages to basic pay and a short list of other items that does not include CONUS COLA.
 This is different from OCONUS COLA, OHA, BAH, BAS, and most other military allowances, which are non-taxable.

 Source & references